sigasi/sigasi_insights/content/manual/setup.md

 The Eclipse plugin has the following characteristics:

 * Recommended if you are using Eclipse already
-* Easily plugged in into your existing Eclipse platform
+* Easily plugged into your existing Eclipse platform
 * Complete freedom to add and configure plugins
-* Over one thousand eclipse plugins choose from
+* Over one thousand other Eclipse plugins to choose from
 * Support for C, C++, Tcl and other languages
 * Support for many version control systems